 All clinical trials conducted within World-Wide FINGERS share common methodology, which allows for harmonization and data pooling.
-To help ensure this common methodology, the World-Wide FINGERS Scientific Helpdesk has created Harmonization Guidelines, detailing how trials can be conducted to ensure maximum harmonization of data, while still allowing for the interventions to be tailored to cultural and regional factors.
+To help ensure this common methodology, the WW-FINGERS Global Scientific Coordinating Center has created Harmonization Guidelines, detailing how trials can be conducted to ensure maximum harmonization of data, while still allowing for the interventions to be tailored to cultural and regional factors.
 In collaboration with the FINGERS Brain Health Institute (FBHI), World-Wide FINGERS is in the process of creating a federated database system as part of the data pooling and joint analysis.
 This would allow multiple, decentralized databases to be connected and enable joint analysis without the transfer of underlying data.

 Comprehensive Randomized Control Trial (RCT) support